abhicity/ABHI-DJANGO/Activity/Dec/08-12-22-thu/differences.md

 ### Comments
-How to Write Comments in Python and JavaScript Comments are very important to write clean and readable code.

 - Single-Line Comments
     - In Python, we use a hashtag (#) to write a comment.
 All the characters on the same line after this symbol are considered part of the comment.
     - In JavaScript, we write two slashes (//) to start a single-line comment.